 - involve reciprocity between course and community that has the potential to result in students' increased civic awareness and engagement

 - involve structured student reflection on the service experience and its relation to course goals

 - involve collaboration with an appropriate community partner or partners

 When designing a service-learning class, what should faculty consider?

-- How will my community partner be involved in project planning, implementation and evaluation?
+- How can I involce a community partner or partners in project planning, implementation, and evaluation?